Insights on Space

 One inspiring experience is witnessing the power of education and the impact it can have on young minds.
 For instance, there was a young company that was facing challenges in raising capital to support various aspects of the business, such as purchasing equipment, compensating employees, renting facilities, and supporting satellite launches.
 One particular instance stood out when they needed to fill up the tanks of their satellites, which required a minimum of USD 50,000.
 However, an intern stepped forward and offered to build the required part.
 Encouraged by his determination, the entire team came together and delivered a convincing pitch.
 Eventually, they managed to build this required part within 60 days using just USD 12,000.
 What truly made the experience inspiring was the realisation that great companies and technologies are driven by the people involved, rather than just the investors and the C-Suite.
 This shows the value of investing in talented individuals, knowing that as they grow, the entire industry benefits.

 There is a wealth of major talent and brainpower available in the space industry.
 Despite the significant challenges and complexities, there is a prevailing sense of humbleness among professionals.
-Everyone acknowledges that there is always more to learn than what they currently know and approaches problems with an open mind.
+Everyone acknowledges that there is always more to learn than what they currently know and to approach problems with an open mind.
 There is also a positive trend of collaboration and cooperation within the industry.
 Rather than working in isolation, companies are increasingly engaging in conversations and partnerships.
 This collaborative spirit fosters growth and propels the industry forward.

 Overall, these reinforce the importance of education, investing in talented individuals, and fostering a collaborative environment.
 It showcases the potential of young minds, the dedication of the team, and the collective growth that can be achieved when people come together in the space sector.